c4tk/c4tk/src/content/events/austin/2014/challenges/1neighbors.md

 ﻿---
-title: Know and Love your neighbor and build a healthier and stronger community
+title: Know and Love your neighbor
-intro: How can we leverage technology, films, or games to cultivate and strengthen one of society's most foundational relationships - neighbors?
+intro: How can we leverage technology, films, or games to cultivate and strengthen one of society's most foundational relationships - neighbors, and ultimately build a healthier and stronger community?
 champions:
 - name:
     Christ Togeher Greater Austin